 The winners of the 2013 Green Dot Awards were announced last July.
 The Earlybird deadline for 2014 submissions is November 1.
 Although the Green Dot Awards are worthy unto themselves, they are also a consumer guide to excellence in environmentally sustainable practices.

 According to Aprilli Design Studio, “Our goal is to create a living platform that can adapt to the changing social dynamics and use the advanced technology to provide a better living environment for the contemporary society.
 We are highly interested in future energy issues, food problems and environmental sustainability.”

 Visit Aprilli Design Studio for more photos and details of this extraordinary award-winning concept, and also don’t miss the Urban Skyfarm on YouTube:

-Director of Marketing & Content at GreenBuildingElements.com.
+Vice President of Marketing at GreenBuildingElements.com.
 Sarah holds a MBA in Digital Marketing Strategy from the University of Connecticut and a Bachelor’s Degree in Construction Management from Central Connecticut State University.
 Sarah is passionate about building a better tomorrow with green technologies and construction practices.

 LinkedIn | Facebook | Pinterest | YouTube